Siemens Charger: Northeast Corridor

+By February 2024, two ALC-42E locomotives were under construction.

 State-supported corridors

 The Illinois Department of Transportation (IDOT), in conjunction with its counterparts in California, Michigan, Missouri and Washington, purchased 32 SC-44 locomotives for state-supported corridor services, operated by Amtrak under contract.

 The $225 million order placed in March 2014 included options for an additional 75 corridor-configured locomotives In 2015, IDOT ordered 12 additional units for use on the upgraded Lincoln Service corridor.
-California ordered 14 additional units in November 2015 for use on the Pacific Surfliner beginning in 2018, plus two more units in 2016 for the Northern California services.
-Washington state ordered an additional unit to replace the one lost in the 2017 Washington train derailment and two more in connection with its purchase of new Siemens trainsets.
+California ordered 16 additional units in November 2015 for use on the Pacific Surfliner beginning in 2018, plus two more units in 2016 for the Northern California services.
+Washington state ordered an additional unit to replace locomotive 1402, which was lost in the 2017 Washington train derailment and two more in connection with its purchase of new Siemens trainsets.

-A total of 66 locomotives (32 base and 34 options) were ordered for Amtrak state corridors in this contract: 22 for California, 11 for Washington state, and 33 for the Midwest states.
-Another 8 options were exercised by MARC, bringing total contract orders to 74.
+A total of 68 locomotives (32 base and 36 options) were ordered for Amtrak state corridors in this contract: 24 for California, 11 for Washington state, and 33 for the Midwest states.
+Another eight options were exercised by MARC, bringing total contract orders to 76.

 Brightline

 In September 2014, Brightline purchased ten SCB-40 locomotives with options for an additional eleven.
-The locomotives are used in pairs, bookending four passenger cars (expandable to seven) on Brightline's Miami–West Palm Beach service.
+The locomotives are used in pairs, bookending four passenger cars (expandable to seven) on Brightline's Miami–Orlando service.
 The SCB-40s have a streamlined front end that conceals the front coupler behind a removable nose cone and produce a maximum of 4000 hp instead of the 4400 hp on the SC-44.
 Brightline later ordered five additional trainsets and one extra locomotive (eleven locomotives total) for use on the extension to Orlando, with delivery between September 2021 and 2023.
 These locomotives have been able to reach speeds of up to 130 mph.
 As of February 19, 2023, all trainsets and the spare locomotive have been delivered to Brightline.

 Coaster

 In June 2018, the North County Transit District Board of Directors approved the purchase of five SC-44s for its San Diego-area Coaster commuter rail service, replacing five older F40PH locomotives.
 Deliveries began in August 2020 and are expected to conclude in the spring of 2021.
 Two additional units were approved in June 2019, and another two in September.
-These additional locomotives will replace two existing F59PHI locomotives and allow increased service levels.
+These additional locomotives replaced two F59PHI locomotives and will allow for increased service levels.
 The first five locomotives entered revenue service on February 8, 2021.
+Two more units were approved in 2020, and the last four entered service in 2023.

 Exo

-In January 2022, Montreal's Exo ordered 10 Siemens Chargers to update the fleet.
+In January 2022, Montreal's Exo ordered ten Siemens Chargers to update the fleet.
 They are planned to replace the aging F59PH locomotives.

+The locomotives are designated as EC-42.